mani2520/htmlAdminDashboard/README.md

 ### Using Your Own Data

 Replace the sample data in `assets/data/data.json` with your own data structure.
-Update the data service functions in `assets/js/dataService.js` to match your backend API endpoints.
+The template uses static JSON data for demonstration purposes.
+For production use, you'll need to modify the data fetching functions in `assets/js/app.js` to connect to your own backend API endpoints.

 ## 💻 Technologies Used